Maximus (MMS)

 With nearly 50 years of experience translating public policy into operational programs that serve millions of citizens, Maximus (NYSE:MMS) provides operational services, clinical assessments, and technology solutions to government agencies in the U.S. and internationally.

-• Impressive 9.4% annual revenue growth over the last five years indicates it’s winning market share this cycle
+• Market share has increased this cycle as its 9.4% annual revenue growth over the last five years was exceptional

-• On the flip side, its demand will likely fall over the next 12 months as Wall Street expects flat revenue
+• A downside is its demand will likely fall over the next 12 months as Wall Street expects flat revenue

 StockStory Analyst Team